 The main point is, please do the basics.
-When designing a website, ensure controls with button-type behavior (interaction, affects the current page) are designed as buttons and regular text links (go to an external page, anchor on page, or external document) are designed like text links (such as blue underlined text).
+When designing a website, ensure controls with button-type behavior (submitting form and opening a modal dialog) are designed as buttons and regular text links (go to an external page, anchor on page, or external document) are designed like text links (such as blue underlined text).

 Here are some reasons why it’s so important:

 - accessibility and usability

 - provides user with expectation of the control’s behavior

 - avoid conflicts with voice-control user agents (speech recognition software) such as Dragon NaturallySpeaking

 - a more robust website (support older user agents, non-JS, etc.)

 - more consistent implementation so easier to maintain